-Pelagic Trawls: Polytron Midwater Rope Trawl (PMRT): The PMRT midwater rope trawl will be the primary gear used for midwater trawling.
-The PMRT will be deployed during survey operations targeted on acoustic backscatter.
+The MMDT will be deployed during survey operations targeted on acoustic backscatter.
 The trawl will be towed at a range of 4-5knots, depending on trawl performance and water currents.
-The duration and depth of the trawl hauls are not standardized, thus it is incumbent upon the Chief Scientist or Watch Chief to communicate with the bridge officers the haul duration and depths.
-Tow locations will be determined on an ad hoc basis, depending on acoustic backscatter.
-The Chief Scientist or Watch Chief will be on the bridge during the tow to monitor and direct scientific operations.
-The Simrad FS70 will be deployed with every tow.
-Typically, the trawl will be fished obliquely by incrementally increasing the wire-out until the trawl is close to the bottom.
-Officers will record the time, date, navigational, and station data in FSCS ensuring the proper sequential deployment number is used, while the scientists will record the catch and ITI data for each station deployment.
+Typically, the trawl will be fished obliquely by incrementally increasing the wire-out until the trawl is no closer than 10 meters off the bottom.
+Officers will record the time, date, navigational and station data on the SCS event logger, ensuring the proper sequential deployment number is used, while the scientists will record the catch and ITI data for each station deployment.
 Catch data will be recorded using the FSCS on-board entry system.